 Local Websites Can Easily Link To Your Event Lens for free promotion

-The Town of Pendleton is very good about linking to my Event Lenses as is South Carolina Information Highway and others.
+The Town of Pendleton is very good about linking to my Event Pages as is South Carolina Information Highway and others.

 I use two programs to make my fliers: Microsoft Picture It and Microsoft Home Publishing.
 Each one of these offers something to help make my fliers more attractive.
 Each allows non profit use of their clip art which is the nicest thing about these programs.

 Printing fliers can be very costly so this is what we do.
 First, I ask each member if they would mind printing off at least 5 fliers and posting them around town.
 Most of the time people are willing to do this.